Solomon R. Guggenheim Museum: 1970s and 1980s

 In 1971, with increasing costs and decreasing endowment income, the Guggenheim recorded a large deficit for the first time in its history.
-Additionally, although Wright had included space for a cafe at the southern end of the museum building, the cafe had never opened because the space had instead been used by the conservation and framing departments.
+Additionally, although Wright had included space for a cafe at the southern end of the museum building, the space was instead used by the conservation and framing departments.
 The foundation proposed adding a lobby and restaurant in the museum's driveway area in early 1973 but had difficulty agreeing on the plans, which were revised that November.
 As part of the project, designed by Donald E. Freed, the museum closed its driveway and added a dining area and bookstore there.
-Amid a growing operating deficit, as well as a shortage of exhibit space, the Guggenheim announced in 1977 that it would raise $20 million over the following five years.
+Facing a growing deficit and a shortage of exhibit space, the Guggenheim announced in 1977 that it would raise $20 million over the following five years.
 Museum officials also planned to expand the annex on 89th Street.